inspire-eu-validation/data-au/au-portrayal/README.md

 # Conformance class: Portrayal, Hydrography (DRAFT)

-This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Hydrography](http://inspire.ec.europa.eu/id/ats/data-hy/3.1).
+This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Administrative Units](http://inspire.ec.europa.eu/id/ats/data-au/3.1).

 ## Standardization target type